Skip to content

 An Overview of Employee Misconduct

-Workplace misconduct occurs when an employee engages in behavior that violates your organization’s code of conduct or a company policy that define how employees are expected to behave at work.
+Workplace misconduct occurs when an employee engages in behavior that violates your organization’s code of conduct or a company policy that defines how employees are expected to behave at work.

 Misconduct can include unprofessional, unethical or criminal behavior that occurs in the workplace and violates company policy.
 It can be detrimental to productivity, individual employees or co-workers, employee morale and the company’s reputation.
 Misconduct often threatens the safety of the work environment; it must be handled quickly and consistently to send the message that it will not be tolerated and that there are repercussions, in the form of disciplinary procedures, which will surely result if an employee engages in these types of negative behavior.